ACM SIGHPC Outstanding Doctoral Dissertation Award

 What are the membership requirements for the nominator, endorser(s), and the student?

 There are no membership requirements for the candidate, endorser(s), or the nominator.
+Remember that neither elected or appointed officers of SIGHPC can nominate or endorse nominations.

 Can the nominator also be an endorser?